 “Rainwater harvesting on the construction site” refers to the collection, storage, treatment, and demand-based provision of precipitation water directly at the place of use as non-potable water.
 This service water typically serves dust suppression, wet cutting and drilling, tool and surface cleaning, site moistening, as well as interim storage for process purposes.
-Drinking water standards are not targeted; instead, fit-for-purpose quality for technical applications is prioritized—while complying with occupational safety and environmental protection requirements.
+Drinking water standards are not targeted; instead, fit-for-purpose quality for technical applications is prioritized – while complying with occupational safety and environmental protection requirements.
+Consistent separation from potentially contaminated runoff areas and the avoidance of unnecessary aerosol formation are integral elements of safe practice.

 Benefits and objectives of rainwater harvesting on the construction site